 Higher Education Institutions and Economic Development

 While the relationship between the quality of research, training and extension programs and the rate of regional economic growth is well documented, higher education institutions (HEIs) remain underutilized partners in the development process.
-Not only are HEIs major employment centers and consumers of local goods and services; as anchor institutions they can also drive community revitalization initiatives and help give regions a competitive edge.
-They provide customized training, technical and management assistance, promote inter-firm cooperation, conduct research and technology transfer activities, and provide support services to business and industry.
-Two-year technical and community colleges are playing increasingly important roles in industry cluster strategies and workforce development initiatives, while minority-serving institutions (MSIs) are uniquely positioned to contribute to the development objectives of underserved communities.
-Our work in this area includes documenting best practices, evaluating HEIs engaged in economic development and community revitalization, and building the capacity of labor market intermediaries, community development corporations, nonprofit organizations and other institutions to form and manage partnerships with colleges and universities.
+They are major employment centers and consumers of local goods and services, and as anchor institutions they can also drive community revitalization and give regions a competitive edge.
+HEIs provide customized training, technical and management assistance, promote inter-firm cooperation, conduct research and technology transfer activities and provide support services to business and industry.
+Two-year technical and community colleges are playing increasingly important roles in industry cluster strategies and workforce development initiatives, while minority-serving institutions are uniquely positioned to contribute to the development objectives of underserved communities.

 |